A History of Serving Families and Individuals In Need

 Tom Pearce and the board of directors raised the necessary funds to buy a lot on Northland Drive and 12 Mile Road, its current location.
 The new 16,000 square foot facility opened in 2003.
 About 8,000 square feet includes the food pantry, clothing area and office space; the other half is a warehouse used to store food and sort donations.
 In recent years the board added “community” back into the name of the organization because it is truly the community that both supports the ministry and benefits from it.

-North Kent Community Services has had just four Executive Directors in its 43-year history:
+North Kent Connect has had just four Executive Directors in its 43-year history:

-Area churches, including the Rockford, Cedar Springs and Sparta Ministerial groups, continue to be an integral part of the success of NKCS, contributing food, funding and volunteers.
+Area churches, including the Rockford, Cedar Springs and Sparta Ministerial groups, continue to be an integral part of the success of NKC, contributing food, funding and volunteers.

 How May We Help?